 LifestyleStyle Fashion Week returns to New York City A model walks the runway at the Diane Von Furstenberg fashion show during Mercedes-Benz Fashion Week at The Theatre at Lincoln Center on Sept.
 8, 2013 in New York City.
 Photo Credit: Getty By AMNY/NEWSDAY February 6, 2014 11:00 AM Print Share fbShare Tweet Email Fashion Week is strutting back into the Big Apple Thursday.
 The twice-yearly style spectacle, which this time around shows off designers’ fall 2014 collections, kicks off this morning, bringing with it haute fashions — and revenue.
 With 232,000 attendees each year, Fashion Week annually brings in $865 million through local restaurants, hotels and other businesses.
 Fashion Week’s official headquarters is Lincoln Center, though a slew of designers have opted out of the Mercedes-Benz tents there after complaints that the environment has become circus-like.
 Longtime anchors Michael Kors and Diane von Furstenburg have defected to Spring Studios, and Vera Wang, Jenny Packham and Tracy Reese are heading downtown as well.
 Fashion darling Alexander Wang has abandoned Manhattan for the Brooklyn Navy Yard.
 “It’s going to be an interesting season,” said Fern Mallis, who created a consolidated New York Fashion Week.
 Fair to say it’s a meltdown of the tents?
 “It certainly seems that way,” Mallis said.
 About 60 shows remain at Lincoln Center.
-By AMNY/NEWSDAY Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY/NEWSDAY Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.